-Being an educator is a rewarding, interesting career, and one of the fantastic aspects about it is that there are so many opportunities that can lead you in many different directions.
+Being an educator is a rewarding career, and one of the fantastic aspects about it is that there are so many opportunities that can lead you in different directions.

 If you are a current financial member of the AEU, your union offers a number of ways for you to get involved in promoting your professional and industrial interests.

 - Make sure you know which of your colleagues are the Sub-Branch Executive representatives (if you are not one yourself), and consult them for advice on how to handle any workplace concerns.

 - Find out how often your sub-branch meets, and make sure you attend and participate in the meetings.

 - Consult the Union Noticeboard in your staffroom and make sure you’re up to date on AEU views, training, events.